 John Isner relishes the notion of serving for an Olympic gold medal against a woman, and it could happen at the London Games.

-Mixed doubles is back in the Olympic mix for the first time since 1924, and many top players want to take advantage of the additional opportunity to medal.
+Mixed doubles is back on the Olympic program for the first time since 1924, and many top players want to take advantage of the additional opportunity to medal.
 That includes the 6-foot-9 Isner, whose only previous mixed doubles experience came in Hopman Cup.

 He remembers facing Justine Henin in the final.
-She's a seven-time Grand Slam champion; she's also 5-foot-6.
+She's a seven-time Grand Slam champion; she's also 5-foot-6 (1.68 meters).

 "I aced her about 15 times," Isner said with a smile.
 "Obviously she has unbelievable returns, but she's also kind of small.
 I kept hitting the serve out wide.